syncfusion-content/wpf-docs/wpf/Diagram/Diagram-View.md

 {% endhighlight %}

-> Note: By default, when exporting a diagram that is huge in size (for example, 30,000 × 2,000), an ‘Out of memory’ exception is raised.
+N> By default, when exporting a diagram that is huge in size (for example, 30,000 × 2,000), an ‘Out of memory’ exception is raised.
 By shrinking the diagram to a smaller size, the memory occupied will be less, so the exception will not be raised.

 ## Export to Clipboard